Looking-Glass/bridge.js/README.md

 > **Warning**
-> Under heavy development, names may and will change abruptly
+> Under active development, function signatures and API endpoints may be changed abruptly

 # 🌉 bridge.js <!-- omit in toc -->